isomerpages/ura-lkywcp/pages/faq.md

 #### **Who will be invited to receive the award?**

-The Mayor of the Laureate city will be invited to the **<mark>Lee Kuan Yew Prize Award Ceremony</mark>** (a highlight event of the [World Cities Summit](https://www.worldcitiessummit.com.sg/), a biennial international Summit held in Singapore) to receive the award.
+The Mayor (or highest level representative) of the Laureate city will be invited to the **<mark>Lee Kuan Yew Prize Award Ceremony</mark>** (a highlight event of the [World Cities Summit](https://www.worldcitiessummit.com.sg/), a biennial international Summit held in Singapore) to receive the award.
 The key city officials and partner organisations are also welcomed to participate in the event.

 #### **Will the Prize Laureate and Special Mention(s) be invited to speak?**